BoboJD/Salesforce-Tools/README.md

 ## Contributing to the Project

-We welcome contributions!
-To get started :
+Want to contribute?
+Ask me for a **Scratch Org**, and I'll send you your credentials.
+This allows you to develop and test without accessing the production org.

+Once you're ready, feel free to open an issue or a pull request!

+### Contribution Steps

-1. **Fork the Repository**: Create a fork of the repository to work on your changes.
+1. **Fork the Repository** – Create a fork of the repository to work on your changes.
-2. **Create a Branch**: Create a new branch for each feature or bug fix.
+2. **Create a Branch** – Use a new branch for each feature or bug fix.
-3. **Make Changes**: Implement your changes and ensure that they adhere to the project’s coding standards.
+3. **Make Changes** – Implement your changes while following the project’s coding standards.
-4. **Test Your Changes**: Run tests to ensure that your changes do not introduce any issues.
+4. **Test Your Changes** – Run tests to ensure your changes don’t introduce issues.
-5. **Submit a Pull Request**: Once you’re satisfied with your changes, submit a pull request for review.
+5. **Submit a Pull Request** – Once satisfied, open a pull request for review.

 ### Create a scratch org